bruestel/openhab2-addons/bundles/org.openhab.binding.homeconnect/README.md

 ![Screenshot Home Connect wizard page 3](doc/homeconnect_setup_3.png "Screenshot Home Connect wizard page 3")
 ![Screenshot Home Connect wizard page 4](doc/homeconnect_setup_4.png "Screenshot Home Connect wizard page 4")

 7. That's it!
 Now you can use autodiscovery to add devices.
-Your devices should show up if you start a scan inside the Paper UI Inbox.
+Your devices should show up if you start a device scan in the openHAB UI.

 ## Examples: File based configuration

-If you prefer to configure everything via file instead of PaperUI, here are some examples.
+If you prefer to configure everything via file instead of openHAB UI, here are some examples.

 ### things/homeconnect.things